Running to invest in future generations

 I knew she was probably wondering how she had ended up with this “old guy” as her Girls on the Run “running buddy.”
 Sensing her skepticism, I attempted to break the ice with a variety of questions about her interests.
 Eventually, we connected a bit on the topic of music as she shared the names of favorite musicians such as Selena Gomez.

 But we would soon connect on a different level.

 I attended the 5k to observe the program’s impact and also to thank significant sponsors.
-I accomplished both of those tasks, but gained so much more, particularly in my role as running buddy.
+I accomplished both of those tasks, but gained so much more, particularly in my role as runny buddy.

 When I arrived, the Lehigh Valley Parkway was already a sea of faces, participating girls, family members, program coaches, and others preparing for the event.
 Music blared loudly across the grounds while girls had their hair done, photos were taken and participants were organized and matched with their running buddies, volunteers whose goal is to be cheerleaders and motivators as the 5k progresses.

-School buses continued to arrive until nearly 40 schools were represented and nearby parking lots overflowed with vehicles.
+School busses continued to arrive until nearly 40 schools were represented and nearby parking lots overflowed with vehicles.
 I was amazed at both the scope of the event and its energy level.